DeepSceneSeg/AdapNet/README.md

 #### Eval

 Select a checkpoint to test/validate your model in terms of the mean IoU metric.
 Edit the config file for evaluation in config folder.
+Run:

 ```
 python evaluate.py -c config cityscapes_test.config or python evaluate.py --config cityscapes_test.config